Color-Of-Code/website/content/pages/demo/demo.md

 }
 ```

-#### Example 6: Subgraphs
+#### Example 6: Sub-graphs

-Please note there are some quirks here, First the name of the subgraphs are important, to be visually separated they must be prefixed with cluster_ as shown below, and second only the DOT and FDP layout methods seem to support subgraphs (See the graph generation page for more information on the layout methods)
+Please note there are some quirks here, First the name of the sub-graphs are important, to be visually separated they must be prefixed with cluster_ as shown below, and second only the DOT and FDP layout methods seem to support sub-graphs (See the graph generation page for more information on the layout methods)

 ```dot-svg
 digraph {